zachgk/catln/docs/philosophy/optimization.md

 While this works for thread parallelization, there is also GPU style parallelization.
 For this, it can be focused on specific data types that typically work well with GPUS.
 It may also require a special context to enable GPU support as well.

 ## Only subset of Function needed

 Sometimes, the application may not need all of the functionality provided by a library.
 For example, if it only calls the function with one argument set to true, it would be more optimal to remove that argument from the function and substitute the value into it.
 This requires additional compilation but has only benefits during runtime.

 ## Promises and Futures

 One area to consider is how to manage asynchronous code including promises and futures.
 For most of the code which should be pure, this shouldn't be a problem because the general parallelization should be able to handle it.
 Some structure may be needed for IO and the monads that are order dependent.

 ## Static and Dynamic Dispatch

 One avenue worth considering is static vs dynamic dispatch.
 Static dispatch can be faster although it requires duplicating the code for each of the possible input types (binary size).
 Dynamic dispatch requires another layer of indirection before making calls but does not duplicate methods.
 The best option might be a combination of the two depending on the requirements and the goals.
 For example, only use static dispatch for the hot loops where it would greatly increase performance.

+## Pre-computing

+There are often expressions or functions in a program which can be computed during compile time instead of run time.
+Essentially, anything that doesn't use IO could be computed.
+However, it is hard to determine which ones are reasonable to compute and which ones might require too much work.
+But, pre-computing the right tasks such as with constant strings in a `printf` could drastically speed up the program.